Touch of Evil: Casting

 Welles selected Janet Leigh for the role of Susan Vargas.
 Before her agent had notified her of the casting, Welles contacted Leigh via telegram stating how delighted he was to work with her on Badge of Evil.
 She contacted her agent, and accepted the part.
 Dennis Weaver was asked to audition as the night manager after Welles had watched him as Chester Goode on Gunsmoke.
 He was instructed to improvise.
 Meanwhile, Zugsmith had met Joanna Cook Moore at a party, and was determined that she was right for the role as Marcia Linnekar.
 Welles rounded out the supporting cast with Akim Tamiroff, whom he previously cast in Mr. Arkadin (1955), while Joseph Cotten, Ray Collins, Marlene Dietrich, and Keenan Wynn agreed to appear in the film for union pay scale and without screen credit.
 Zugsmith also insisted that his friend Zsa Zsa Gabor be given a cameo in the film.
-Ultimately, all actors were paid over union scale and given screen credit.
+Ultimately, all actors were paid over union scale and given screen credit, except Cotten.

 Having known Mercedes McCambridge since her time at Mercury Theatre, Welles called her and requested she arrive at the set.
 Leigh and the actors dressed as "greasy-looking hoodlums" stood around waiting for Welles to start filming.
 Welles had McCambridge's hair cut and applied black shoe polish over her newly trim hair and eyebrows.
 According to her memoir: "They brought a black leather jacket from somewhere, and I was 'ready.'
 Orson said he wanted a heavy, coarse Mexican accent.
 I said, 'You've got it!'"